replicatedhq/replicated-field-labs/instruqt/replicated-cli/01-prepare-for-access/assignment.md

 This exercise is designed to give you a sandbox to ensure you have a basic understanding how to work with the Replicated CLI.

 * **What you will do**:
-  * Use the Replicated CLI to vaidate and release your application
+  * Use the Replicated CLI to validate and release your application
   * Find your installation command and install to an existing cluster
   * Iterate on your work and deploy an updated release
 * **Who this is for**: This lab is for anyone who works with app code, docker images, k8s yamls, or does field support for multi-prem applications